Boeing 747 Routes: Where to Hitch a Ride on the Queen of the Skies

 Last Chance to go to Australia on a 747 with Qantas

 Australia’s Qantas is getting rid of its 747s, and fast.
-After replacing the flight from New York City-JFK (JFK) to Brisbane (BNE) – with a pitstop in Los Angeles (LAX) – with a fuel-efficient 787, there’s just one flight from the U.S. to Australia on a 747.
-And there’s no telling how long that will last.
+After replacing the flight from New York City-JFK (JFK) to Brisbane (BNE) – with a pitstop in Los Angeles (LAX) – with a fuel-efficient 787, there’s just one current flight from the U.S. to Australia on a 747.
+And Qantas has announced it will swap out this plane in December 2019.

 Fly with Virgin Atlantic to England